Heat Transfer Module

 where is the emissivity, is the Stefan-Boltzmann constant, and is the total irradiation.
 Often the surface of interest is in radiative transfer with just a single isothermal surface that completely encloses it.
 In this case is given by:

-where depends on the geometry, e.g.:
+where depends on the geometry, e.g.,

 where is the emissivity of the enclosing cylinder, is the radius of the enclosing cylinder, and is the outer radius of the domain that is assumed to be cylindrical as well.

-Theory of Gray Diffuse Radiative Exchange
+Theory of Opaque, Gray, Diffuse Radiative Exchange

 This section discusses the pertinent equations of the net radiation method and relates them to the more fundamental spectral intensity.
 The development of the method is taken from Modest (2013).
 The net radiation method computes the radiative exchange between surfaces for the case of no attenuation in the medium between the surfaces.
 For a point on any of the surfaces in radiative heat transfer, a heat balance is formulated at location :